Markham Mill at Bingham

 Bingham Coalition Mines Co. was incorporated in Maine in 1916 as a "merger of the Butler Liberal, Red Wing, and Massasoit properties, about 50 claims in Markham and Freeman gulches."
 "Equipment includes the 200-ton Red Wing mill."
 Some shipments in 1918, but no updates through 1922.
 (The Mines Handbook, Volume 15, 1922, page 1489)

-The site of the Markham mill (also known as the Giant Chief mill and the Red Wing mill) was used in 1924 as the site of the high school of the Bingham School District.
+After the Markham mill (also known as the Red Wing mill) was demolished, the site was used in 1924 for the high school of the Bingham School District.
 The first class graduated in 1925.
 The building was later used as the Central School, and was demolished in March 1962.
 (Bingham Bulletin, March 30, 1962)